kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 ### §431.61   Incorporation of payload reentry determination in license application.

 A favorable payload reentry determination issued for a payload or class of payload may be included by an RLV mission license applicant as part of its application.
-Before the conduct of an RLV mission involving a payload approved for reentry, any change in information provided under §431.57 must be reported by the licensee in accordance with §413.17 of this chapter.
+Before the conduct of an RLV mission involving a payload approved for reentry, any change in information provided under [[Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md#§431.57   Information requirements for payload reentry review.|§431.57]] must be reported by the licensee in accordance with [[Volume 4/C Licensing/0413 License application procedures.md#§413.17   Continuing accuracy of application; supplemental information; amendment.|§413.17]] of this chapter.
 The FAA determines whether a favorable payload reentry determination remains valid and may conduct an additional payload reentry review.

 ### §§431.62-431.70   \[Reserved\]